 Temporary COVID-19 expansion of SNAP eligibility is ending soon.
 Student enrolled at least half-time and either 1) were awarded Federal Work Study funds OR 2) have an EFC of 0 in 2022-2023, may submit an initial SNAP application by June 9, 2023.
 Visit SNAP Students webpage for more information.

 Our regular operating office hours on the Boston campus are Monday-Friday, 8:30 a.m. to 4:30 p.m.
 General inquiries 4:30 p.m. to 5:00 p.m.
 To make a virtual appointment with our office, please visit the Student Services Portal or check our Support and Services page for additional information.

-Your financial aid award is based on a number of factors, including your family’s demonstrated financial need, as determined by the FAFSA and/or CSS Profile, your academic profile, and the availability of funding.
-Information reported on your financial aid application materials, including income, assets, household size and home equity, are used to evaluate a family’s financial strength.
+Your financial aid offer is based on several factors, including your family’s demonstrated financial need, as determined by the FAFSA and/or CSS Profile, your academic profile, and the availability of funding.
+Information reported on your financial aid application materials, including income, assets, household size, and home equity, are used to evaluate a family’s financial strength.

 In sum, your financial aid eligibility is derived from this equation: